denevell/Natch/README.md

 * Disallow delete on entities in some cases
 * Check non-null ids in production table
 * See if gcm is still working in dev
+* Get a single post but paginate on a sub collection

 ## Later